pikinc/MoonLight_Secure_Project/README.md

 # MoonLight_Secure_Project

-MoonLight_Secure_Project is an innovative approach to web security that aims to provide simple yet effective methods for authenticating user requests and preventing unauthorized access.
-This project focuses on using dynamic tokens and encryption to enhance the security of web forms and data transmission without relying on external authentication services.
-Join us in creating a safer and more accessible digital environment!
+**MoonLight_Secure_Project** offers a new idea for web security that aims to provide a simple yet effective method for authenticating user requests and preventing unauthorized access. **With just under 20 lines of code**, this project focuses on enhancing the security of web forms and data transmission using dynamic tokens and encryption, without relying on external authentication services.
+Why not join us in creating a safer and more user-friendly digital environment?

 ## 109n Secure Trick